-During the 2019-20 admissions season, the LSAT is offered nine times.
+During the 2020-21 testing year, the LSAT is scheduled to be offered eight times.
 We recommend that applicants take the test by January of the calendar year in which admission is sought.
-For example, applicants to Michigan’s entering class of 2020 are best-served by taking the LSAT no later than January 2020.
-Applicants who submit scores from February 2020 or later may hinder their chances of admission because their applications will not be completed until late in our cycle.
-During the 2019–2020 admissions season, applicants must submit a score from the June 2014 test or later.
+For example, applicants to Michigan’s entering class of 2021 are best-served by taking the LSAT no later than January 2021.
+Applicants who submit scores from February 2021 or later may hinder their chances of admission because their applications will not be completed until late in our cycle.
+During the 2020–2021 admissions season, applicants must submit a score from the June 2015 test or later.

 Registration with Credential Assembly Service (CAS)

 CAS registration directs LSAC to compile a number of LSAC Law School Reports to be sent, upon request, to the law schools to which you apply.
 Law School Reports include an undergraduate academic summary, all LSAT scores and writing samples, and copies of all transcripts submitted to CAS.
 Applicants who are reapplying to the University of Michigan Law School must register with CAS even if they do not intend to retake the LSAT.